orgmycology/vojhreport/report/whereweare.md

 The above challenges are natural outcomes of project growth and the community’s orientation toward collective responsibility.
 With some structure to support this collective responsibility, JupyterHub can place itself in a strong position to continue having the impacts that have made the project a success.

-> “I hit a wall with trying to get something across because, you know, Brian chimes in is like, oh, we have to like, oh, it's you've worked on this thing for two weeks or something like that.
-But we were like, we need to think about this.
-And I like pumping the brakes on something that I had done and.
-It takes a while for that to through and I send an email to Brian directly saying like, hey, this doesn't work out like you can't or when you do this, people bounce off like I'm this is part of my job.
-So I am and I also know you and I know what like I have a lot of context and being able to participate this, but this is feeling like a like a blocker for growing the community and for allowing people to continue to participate in this.”
-(Paul)
+> “I hit a wall with trying to get something across because, you know, Brian chimes in and is like, 'Oh, you've worked on this thing for two weeks' or something like that, 'but we need to think about this,' and pumping the brakes on something that I had done.
+And it takes a while for that to get through, and I sent an email to Brian directly saying like, 'Hey, this doesn't work out.
+When you do this, people bounce off.
+This is part of my job.
+I also know you and I know what, like, I have a lot of context to be able to participate in this.
+But this is feeling like a blocker for growing the community and for allowing people to continue to participate in this.'”
+(Paul Ivanov)

 > “And it wasn't explicitly something about the project, but it was the kind of, like an example of someone feeling like, like this is too much, like this doesn't work for me.
 I'm not here for this kind of open source.
 I'm going to do something like this is wrong, and I'm just going to bounce out.
 And other people more kind of like fade away quietly and disengage in a less kind of splashy, bomby kind of way.”
-(Paul)
+(Paul Ivanov)